wintersys-projects/adt-documentation/docs/index.md

 #### AVAILABLE PROJECTS

 1. The first Wintersys developed project is the [Agile Deployment Toolkit](<Agile Deployment Toolkit/ADT.md>).
 The Agile Deployment Toolkit was built as a vounteer without using money (other than the costs of running testing and development servers) and starting from nothing.
 This project had a bundget of at most $30 a month and me living like a scroungy sewer rat **living to code** to get it this far.
+The programming (Posix shell basically) wasn't all that difficult but what was extremely difficult was the integration challenenge in other words, finding solutions that would fit various providers on the shifting sands of what is relatively new technology.